 Google is constantly working to improve the user experience of its search engine.
 Their 2011 Panda update is one of the many strategies they use to evaluate websites, determine their quality, and then rank them accordingly.

-In order to rank at the top of Google’s pages, you want to know what Google’s crawlers are looking for and how they’re evaluating your site.
+To rank at the top of Google’s pages, you want to know what Google’s crawlers are looking for and how they’re evaluating your site.
 The Panda algorithm update keeps bad sites out of the ranking and good sites in.
 And if you are practicing SEO and want to get traffic to your site, you’ll want to know exactly what Panda targets and how you can remain high in Google’s rankings.
 We’ll give you a rundown of Panda’s triggers, how it works, and what you need to adjust to avoid being punished.

 Launch Date: February 23, 2011